kuma4944/git_lesson/readme.md

 This is an initial file
+This is the first change to the file'
-This is the first change to the file
+This is the second change to the file